hirrakhan/hkatcafewebsite/week 8.md

 ## Week 8
-*	I had implemented within the header an animation to the social links - using a "element" tag within CSS
+*	I had implemented within the section of home tag an animation to the social links - using a "element" tag within CSS
 *	However, additionaly i added social media external links to make the website more appealing with the specific social media icons

 ** *Please see the code below* **